antler-hat/devolume/README.md

-# DeVolume
+# Ejector

-DeVolume is a macOS application that helps you manage processes using external volumes.
+Ejector is a macOS application that helps you manage processes using external volumes.
 It allows you to identify and terminate processes that are preventing you from ejecting external drives.

 ## Features